U.S. flag

 Disease or Syndrome

 A generalized non-motor (absence) seizure is a type of a type of dialeptic seizure that is of electrographically generalized onset.
-It is a generalized seizure characterised by an interruption of activities, a blank stare, and usually the person will be unresponsive when spoken to.
+It is a generalized seizure characterized by an interruption of activities, a blank stare, and usually the person will be unresponsive when spoken to.
 Any ictal motor phenomena are minor in comparison to these non-motor features.

 MedGen UID: